jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 (1.)
 Close the running server in the shell process that is running Makahiki:
 % (type control-c in the shell running the makahiki server process)

 (2.)
-In the current shell or a new shell, go to the makahiki directory and
-     set up the Makahiki virtual environment:
+Go to the makahiki directory and set up the Makahiki virtual environment:
 % cd ~/makahiki
 % workon makahiki